 Through the use of online surveys, they are monitoring undergraduate students’ unique COVID-19 experiences - with the hope that it will improve science education during future crises.

-“This is not going to be the last time that a crisis interrupts education,” explains Kris Callis-Duehl, PhD, Director of our Education Research Lab.
+“This is not going to be the last time that a crisis interrupts education,” explains Kris Callis-Duehl, PhD, the Sally and Derick Driemeyer director of education, research, and outreach.
 “It happens around the world, whether it is due to disease, geo-political conflict, climate change, or something else entirely.
 A natural disaster like Hurricane Katrina disrupts schooling for months.
 How can we best continue and support education during these disruptive times?”

 So far, they have gotten nearly 500 student responses from over thirty colleges and universities across the nation.
 With schools ranging from community colleges to Ivy League universities, the participants represent a diverse range of students.